Operation options

 .executable

-— makes a file executable.format
+— makes the file executable.format

 — format in which the file from the table should be generated if the file constitutes the path to the table.bypass_artifact_cache